CPC Definition - Subclass C21D

 Special rules of classification

-• If the alloy composition is given it needs to be classified in C22C 38/00 in the corresponding sub-group.
+• If the ferrous alloy composition is disclosed, it should be classified in the appropriate subgroups of C22C 38/00.

-• All the disclosed heat treatments (claims, description, examples, figures/diagrams) are classified.
+• All the disclosed heat treatments (in the claims, description, examples, figures or diagrams) are classified.

-For example a steel tube with excellent steam oxidation resistance and a method for producing the steel tube by shot peening the inner surface of the steel tube will be classified in C21D 10/005 as well as in C21D 7/06, the corresponding C22C 38/00 classes and circulated to B24C 1/00 group.
+For example: A steel tube with excellent steam oxidation resistance and a method for producing the steel tube by shot peening the inner surface of the steel tube will be classified in C21D 10/005 as well as in C21D 7/06, the corresponding C22C 38/00 subgroups and in B24C 1/00.

 Process control or regulation for heat treatments